The Minimum Amount of Water Per Day To Survive: A Critical Guide

 Severe Dehydration (10% – 15% water loss)

 It’s the body’s last stand.
-Systems are slowly shutting down to keep the brain, heart, and lungs going just a little longer.
+Systems slowly shut down to keep the brain, heart, and lungs going just a little longer.
 There’s a good chance that, if rescued, you could recover from severe dehydration with proper medical attention.
-But that’s if that someone finds you because you aren’t going anywhere on your own.
+But that’s if someone finds you – because you aren’t going anywhere on your own.

 If you can urinate, it’s probably so dark, and it looks orange or maybe brown.
 The chances are good that your kidneys are shutting down.